Cross-platform window activity notifier for QMK keyboards

 # Use Task Manager or Process Explorer

-# Show what's being sent
+# Show what data is being sent to keyboard

-Check QMK side:
+Check QMK firmware side:

-// Add debug output to QMK
+Add debug output to your QMK keymap:

 #ifdef CONSOLE_ENABLE